-Bedsharing happens when a baby shares an adult bed or mattress with a parent or caregiver.
+Bedsharing happens when a baby shares the same sleep surface as a parent or caregiver.

 Questions to ask yourself Yes No 1.
-Was your baby full term (born after 37 weeks) and did they weigh more than 2.5 kg or 5.5 lbs at birth?
+Was your baby full term (37-40 weeks) and did they weigh more than 2.5 kg or 5.5 lbs at birth?
 Premature and small-at-birth babies have an increased risk of sleep-related death.
 This risk increases if baby is also bedsharing.
-2. Were you and anyone else you were living with smoke-free while pregnant?
+2. Were you and/or your partner smoke-free while pregnant?
 Exposure to smoke during pregnancy increases your baby's risk of sleep-related death.
 This risk increases if baby is also bedsharing.
 3. Is your baby's environment smoke-free?
-Exposure to smoke, including second-hand smoke from any parent or caregiver, increases baby's risk of sleep-related death.
+Exposure to smoke, including second hand smoke, increases baby's risk of sleep-related death.
 This risk increases if baby is also bedsharing.
 For support to quit smoking, visit www.quitnow.ca 4.
-Are you, and anyone else who shares the bed, alcohol- and drug-free, and free of any substance that might make you sleep more heavily?
-Heavy sleep increases the risk that you will roll over onto your baby, which can cause suffocation.
+Are you and/or your partner alcohol and drug-free, and free of any substance that might make you sleep more heavily?
+Heavy sleep increases the risk that you or your partner will roll over onto your baby, which can cause suffocation.
 It's best to have another adult on hand to help with your baby if you have consumed any alcohol, drugs or medicines that make you less alert.
-5. Is your baby breastfeeding or chestfeeding?
-If you are not breastfeeding, chestfeeding or feeding human milk it is safest to not bedshare with your baby.

-If you answered NO to ANY of these questions, then bedsharing may not be a safe option for your baby and is not recommended.
-Your health care provider can help you develop a safer sleep plan for your baby.
+If you answered NO to ANY if these questions then bedsharing is especially risky for your baby and is not recommended.
+Your health-care provider can help you develop a safer sleep plan for your baby.